Are You A Shopping Addict? If Not Then I Dare You To Stop Buying Holiday Themed Dishware And Other Crap You Don’t Need…

 More than organizing, if I did my job right I would to convey to her why it was important that she stop buying this stuff.
 If she listened, I could potentially save her hundreds of thousands of dollars (unnecessarily large home/storage unit/divorce lawyer) as well as mother earth.

-“How can you not like my Santa plates?”
-She asked as she held one up.
+“How can you not like my Santa plates?” she innocently asked.
 “They’re sooooo cuuuuuuuute!”
 I stood staring at the Santa plate.
-There was so much I wanted to communicate but I was overwhelmed by a barrage of images…the dawn of time… dinosaurs roaming the earth… the first eel slithering onto shore… the first ape to stand upright and slowly transitioning into man...that man procreating with a woman in a beastly way…that man, woman and their children sitting in a cave around a fire eating freshly cooked meat…off of a Santa plate.
-Then, I saw it, a Peleton bike in the corner of the cave.
-But rather than convey all of that, I opted for a more succinct reply and said, “These Santa plates are everything that is wrong with humanity.
-You don’t need them.
-Nobody needs them.
-And when the food is on the plate you can’t even see Santa.”
+There was so much I wanted to communicate but I was overwhelmed by a barrage of images…the dawn of time… dinosaurs roaming the earth… the first eel that slithering onto shore… the eel turning into an ape, that ape’s transition into man...that man procreating with a woman in a savage way…the man, woman, and their children sitting in a cave around a fire eating freshly cooked meat…off of a Santa plate….and in the corner of that cave….a Peleton bike!
+But rather than convey all of that, I simply said, “These Santa plates are everything that is wrong with humanity.”

 Throughout the years, I’ve gone into homes and encountered many different kinds of shopaholics…